 — LazyManAndMoney (@LazyManAndMoney) July 13, 2018

 As you can tell, I didn’t know a thing about the world of Pokemon.
-It’s the cards, video games, television show.
+Its cards, video games, television shows.
 I found the anime confusing because it doesn’t always in any particular order like season 1, episode 1.
 I later found out that it does have an order, but you have to know the names of the seasons.
 You also have to know where to slot in the movies.

-But me and the kids started off watching Indigo League together.
+But the kids and I started off watching Indigo League together.
 I “watched” a lot of television with the kids while writing or doing other work.
 I am able to keep a little focus and ask some questions at the end about the lessons learned.
 It soon became obvious that the show was more interesting than most kid shows.

 Once it was clear that my kids loved everything about Pokemon, I started to look into how I could use to teach them almost anything.
 I have to admit that some of it came about by accident.